 In order to ensure that the privacy and confidentiality of student information is maintained, electronic correspondence between staff and students should be restricted to the use of official university email accounts.

 Where a student contacts a member of staff via a non-university email account, the staff member should respond to this email by requesting that the student re-send their communication from his or her official university email account.
-This policy extends to all email correspondence between a student and a staff member including those regarding special consideration.
+This extends to all email correspondence between a student and a staff member including those regarding special consideration.